MENTORING

 Applicants must meet the following criteria:

-• be entering their sophomore, junior, or senior year in Fall 2023
+- be entering their sophomore, junior, or senior year in the fall

-• have a faculty sponsor willing to mentor the summer project Any exception to academic eligibility requirements must be addressed in both the student application and faculty recommendation.
+- have a full-time faculty sponsor willing to mentor the project Any exception to academic eligibility requirements must be addressed in both the student application and faculty recommendation.

 All student awardees are expected: